-Here are 10 things you should know about Charles Ruggles, born 134 years ago today.
-This character actor enjoyed a career on the stage, the silver screen, radio and TV that spanned more than six decades.
+Here are 10 things you should know about Charles Ruggles, born 137 years ago today.
+He enjoyed a career that spanned more than six decades on the stage, the silver screen, radio and TV.

 Here are 10 things you should know about the great Cary Grant, born 115 years ago today.
 For many, he’s the ultimate Hollywood leading man, and who are we to argue?

 The great Cary Grant was born Archibald Alexander Leach 113 years ago today in Horfield, a suburb of Bristol, England.
 Here are 10 CG Did-You-Knows:

 - Grant’s parents worked in the garment industry—his father as a tailor’s presser; his mother as a seamstress.
 His older brother, William, died very young of tuberculous meningitis.

 - Grant showed an interest in performing at a very early age, and his mother, who was otherwise very cautious regarding his upbringing after the death of his older brother, encouraged him in pursuing this interest.

 - When Grant was just nine years old, his father had his mother placed in a mental institution, telling Grant she was away on holiday.
 He later told Grant that his mother had died—she had not.
 Grant didn’t learn she was still alive until twenty years later.

 - By his early teens, Grant was performing as a stilt walker with a touring group of acrobats.
 When he was 16, the troupe traveled to New York City, where it enjoyed nine-month run at the Hippodrome—at that time the largest theatre in the world—before touring the country in vaudeville.